 In general, you do not need to count or measure your food to be well-nourished on such nutritious food (unless to ensure you eat enough).

-Just choose from all of the whole food plant-based food groups, emphasize the sources of critical nutrients above and listen to your hunger and satiety cues.
+Just choose from all whole plant foods, especially whole grains, legumes, fruits and vegetables, nuts and seeds, and emphasize the sources of critical nutrients above and listen to your hunger and satiety cues.

 Looking to lose or gain weight?
 Specifics on that here.